jonatancisneros/TransferLearningTFM/README.md

 [Limitations](#limitations)

 ## What is this project about?
-The Hard-of-hearing assistant is an application that capable of recognizing simple [sign language] (https://www.handspeak.com/word/search/index.php?id=1487) commands so it can translate them into voice assistant instructions and also present other useful information on the screen like the weather and time.
+The Hard-of-hearing assistant is an application that capable of recognizing simple [sign language] (https://www.handspeak.com/word/search/index.php?id=1487 "Sign language") commands so it can translate them into voice assistant instructions and also present other useful information on the screen like the weather and time.

 This ad-on can run in any device with a camera and a screen and the examples shown are integrating two of the most important smart home devices, [Alexa]("https://developer.amazon.com/en-US/alexa) and Google Home (https://store.google.com/product/google_home").